ViktoriaB2018/magic_ball/README.md

 Magic ball - the game a fun way to predict the future.

 ## How to play
 The game is written in Ruby programming language.
+You can play in Russian and English.
 To start the game, download and run in the current directory.

 For example: